MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/export-data/event-partitioning-quickstart.md

       "Name": "demo_name"
 }

 ```

+#### GetManagedEvent

-**GetManagedEvent**: This API can be used to get the settings for a managed event.
+This API can be used to get the settings for a managed event.

 Request example: